The Plot

 The Throughline

-They all share the same underlying belief:
+Every case study here is different.
+They all share the same belief:

-That’s the plot I keep returning to,
+That's the plot I keep returning to.

 — Gabi